(Long and Short-Term)

 To evolve as an instructor, I have set several goals for myself, both short and long-term:

-In terms of short-term plans, I want to actively seek out workshops and training to improve my teaching.
-While I attended many of the events that the University of Tennessee, Knoxville has to offer, the “CIRTL Network” (“Center for Integration of Research, Teaching, and Learning”) has proven to be a good source of virtual courses and events.
+In terms of short-term plans, I want to continue to seek out out workshops and training to improve my teaching.
+At Tulane University, this mostly happens through the Center for Engaged Learning & Teaching and the Howard-Tilton Memorial Library.
+In the past, I attended many of the events that the University of Tennessee, Knoxville had to offer, the “CIRTL Network” (“Center for Integration of Research, Teaching, and Learning”) has proven to be a good source of virtual courses and events.
 Additionally, individual online and in-person workshops offered by the American Political Science Association and the International Studies Association will help me further develop my skillsets.
-I plan to attend at least a few in the upcoming year to keep up with current trends, especially since I am not teaching right now.
-I will also try to gain more experience with non-college-level students by engaging in speaker and presenter roles in other environments, such as the “Meet-a-German”-program offered through Fulbright Germany.
+I plan to attend at least a few in the upcoming year to keep up with current trends.
+I will also try to gain more experience with non-college-level students by engaging in speaker and presenter roles in other environments, such as the “Meet-a-German”-program offered through Fulbright Germany or Lincoln Memorial University's "Zoom-a-Palooza"-speaker series.